-The Frederick National Laboratory for Cancer Research (FNLCR) is a federal national laboratory sponsored by the National Cancer Institute, part of the U.S. National Institutes of Health.
-The Frederick National Lab collaborates with public and private partners to address urgent problems in biomedical research -- to discover, to innovate, and to improve human health.
+The Frederick National Laboratory for Cancer Research is a federal national laboratory working at the forefront of basic, translational, and clinical science with a focus on cancer, AIDS, and infectious disease.
+We operate in the public interest as a shared national resource, and collaborate with public and private partners to discover, to innovate, and to improve human health.

 At the national lab, we conduct investigator-initiated, hypothesis-driven biomedical research and maintain an integrated suite of advanced technologies.
 Our scientific expertise is broad and deep, covering genetics, genomics, protein science, proteomics, bioinformatics, high-performance biomedical computing, laboratory animal sciences, and clinical operations.